 If your sink water won’t go down after trying the steps above, the blockage is likely deeper in the system or caused by a structural issue.
 Continuing to pour chemicals or force tools down the drain can damage pipes, create toxic fumes, or push the blockage further into your sewer line.
 At this point, a licensed plumber can diagnose the problem accurately and clear it safely.

 We use CCTV drain cameras to inspect your pipes from the inside.
-This technology shows us exactly where the blockage is, what’s causing it, and whether there’s damage like cracks, root intrusion, or corrosion.
+This technology shows us exactly where the blockage is, what’s causing it, and whether there’s damage like cracks, root intrusion, or corrosion—common in the older sewer pipes found throughout Sydney’s established suburbs.
 Once we’ve identified the issue, we explain your options in plain English—whether that’s high-pressure water jetting, manual rodding, or pipe repair.

 Our team responds same-day across Sydney, from the Inner West to the Northern Beaches, with no call-out fee.
-We charge a fixed rate for blocked drain work, so you know the cost upfront.
+We charge a fixed rate for blocked drain work, so you know the cost upfront in AUD before anything starts.
 If the job requires more than a simple clear-out, we’ll provide a detailed quote before we proceed.

 How Professional Plumbers Clear Blocked Sinks